Grumman C-2 Greyhound

-The Grumman C-2 Greyhound is a twin-engined, high-wing cargo aircraft designed to carry supplies, mail, and passengers to and from aircraft carriers of the United States Navy.
-Its primary mission is carrier onboard delivery (COD).
-The aircraft provides critical logistics support to carrier strike groups.
-The aircraft is mainly used to transport high-priority cargo such as jet engines and special stores, mail, and passengers between carriers and shore bases.
+The Grumman C-2 Greyhound is a retired twin-engine, high-wing aircraft designed to carry supplies, mail and passengers to and from aircraft carriers of the United States Navy.
+Its primary mission was carrier onboard delivery (COD).
+The aircraft provided critical logistics support to carrier strike groups.
+The aircraft was mainly used for high-priority cargo such as jet engines and special stores, mail, and passengers between carriers and shore bases.
 Prototype C-2s first flew in 1964, and production followed the next year.
 The initial Greyhound aircraft were overhauled in 1973.

 In 1984, more C-2As were ordered under designation Reprocured C-2A or C-2A(R).
 In 2010, all C-2A(R) aircraft received updated propellers (from four to eight blades) and navigational updates (glass cockpit).
-The U.S. Navy is to start replacing the remaining 27 C-2As with 38 Bell Boeing CMV-22Bs Osprey tiltrotors in 2020, with full fielding in 2028.
+The U.S. Navy began replacing the remaining 27 C-2As with 44 Bell Boeing CMV-22Bs Osprey tiltrotors in 2020 and fully replaced the Greyhound for the COD mission in 2026.